How we're making our gyms safe for you

 Will I be able to use the sauna, steam rooms and spa pools?

-In line with recent government guidelines, we will be reopening a small number of spa pools where we can safely implement social distancing, please check with your club if your spa pool will be one of those reopening.
+In line with recent government guidelines, we will be reopening a small number of spa pools where we can safely implement social distancing, please check with your centre if your spa pool will be one of those reopening.
 Please limit the time spent in the spa pool to 15 minutes and follow social distancing throughout use.
 Saunas and steam rooms will remain closed for the foreseeable future until we’re advised that we are able to reopen.

 Children's swimming lessons

 Swim schools will restart from September 14th across all sites (except any in areas of ‘local lockdown’)